heec12/heec12.github.io/research.md

   <em>Comparison of FCN-predicted subduction zone masks (top) against SAM-generated ground truth labels (middle) and the corresponding RGB model images (bottom), for two examples with different subduction geometries.
 The FCN closely reproduces the ground truth in both cases.
 From Choi and Foley (2026)</em>
 </div>

-Beyond subduction detection, this framework is designed to generalize (e.g., mantle plumes in convection simulations, mineral phases in microscopy images, impact craters in planetary surface data, and other geoscientific pattern recognition tasks)
+Beyond subduction detection, this framework is designed to generalize (e.g., mantle plumes in convection simulations, mineral phases in microscopy images, impact craters in planetary surface data, and other geoscientific pattern recognition tasks).
+Please contact me if you're interested in collaboration!

 The code is openly available: